carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 > ## Exercise
 >
-> 1. Fit an elastic net model (hint: alpha = 0.5) without and plot the model
+> 1. Fit an elastic net model (hint: alpha = 0.5) without cross-validation and plot the model
 >    object.
 > 2. Fit an elastic net model with cross-validation and plot the error.
 Compare
 >    with LASSO.